 She was also thrilled to find Mario Kart where we could sit next to each other and compete.
 She loves Mario Kart on the Wii U, so it isn’t a surprise that she beat me.

 We played mostly arcade games and pinball games.
 But they do have games like Skee-ball that give tickets which can be redeemed for prizes.

 We had a lot of fun on our visit.
-They are in a “student section” of town, so I recommend visiting when there are less students around such as summer, winter break, or spring break.
+Pinball Pete’s Ann Arbor is in a “student section” of town.
+I recommend visiting when there are less students around such as summer, winter break, or spring break.
 We went over summer, the week before students arrived and it was uncrowded and a lot of fun.

 Like many arcades, Pinball Pete’s is dark with a lot of bright flashing lights and plenty of video game sounds.
 If your child has sensory issues, this may not be the best environment for them.